Staffa: Geology and pre-history

 In prehistoric times (Pleistocene), Staffa was covered by the ice sheets which spread from Scotland out into the Atlantic Ocean beyond the Outer Hebrides.
 After the last retreat of the ice around 20,000 years ago, sea levels were up to 125 m lower than at present.
 Although the isostatic rise of land makes estimating post-glacial coastlines a complex task, around 14,000 years ago it is likely that Staffa was part of a larger island, just off the coast of mainland Scotland, which would have included what are now Mull, Iona and the Treshnish Isles.

 Steadily rising sea levels then further isolated this little island, which is entirely of volcanic origin.
-It consists of a basement of tuff, underneath colonnades of a black fine-grained Tertiary basalt, overlying which is a third layer of basaltic lava without a crystalline structure.
+It consists of a basement of tuff, underneath colonnades of a black fine-grained Paleogene basalt, overlying which is a third layer of 'slaggy' basaltic lava entablature.
 By contrast, slow cooling of the second layer of basalt resulted in an extraordinary pattern of predominantly hexagonal columns that form the faces and walls of the principal caves.
 The lava contracted towards each of a series of equally spaced centres as it cooled and solidified into prismatic columns, a process known as columnar jointing.
 The columns typically have three to eight sides, six being most common.
 The columns are also divided horizontally by cross joints.
 These columnar jointed sections represent the tops and bottoms of individual lava flows.
 Between these sections lie regions of much more chaotic jointing, known as the entablature.
 The origin of the entablature is unknown, but could be due to flooding of the lava flow, causing much more rapid cooling, or the interaction of stress fields from the two regions of columnar jointing as they approach one another.

 Similar formations are found at the Giant's Causeway in Northern Ireland, on the island of Ulva, and at Ardmeanach on the Isle of Mull.
 Grooves in the roof of MacKinnon's cave indicate either a pyroclastic flow or a series of eroded ash falls in the rock above the columnar basalt.
 The 'Staffa Group' is the name given to the series of olivine tholeiite basalts found in the vicinity of Mull, which erupted 55–58 million years ago.